-Argentinian society in general is very status conscious and local business structures tend to be hierarchical.
+Argentinian society, in general, is very status conscious and local business structures tend to be hierarchical.
 Decisions are made at the top level of the company.
 This makes business move slowly because decisions often require several layers of approval.
-It is important for expats to show respect to those in positions of authority.
+Expats need to show respect to those in positions of authority.

 When arranging a business meeting in Argentina, it is necessary to make an appointment one or two weeks before the intended meeting.
 The meeting should be confirmed a few days before the date.
 Appointments should be made by email or telephone.
 However, meetings should always be face to face, as telephonic meetings or written communication are seen as overly impersonal.